-- Secret beaches of the west side of the island.
+Secret beaches of the west side of the island.
 Non developed part with few locals living there, empty beaches, nice but often the sea is quite choppy on this side;

 - Km 0, strange tower at the North point of the island, good place to watch the sunset.

 Best time to visit

-Is from May to September, dry season, comfortable temperature, rare rain, cleaner water and better visibility.
+Is from May to September, dry season, comfortable temperature, rare rainfalls, cleaner water and better visibility for diving and snorkeling.

 Food on Pulau Weh

 Usually when we go to an island we bring food from the mainland, it helps to save some money.
 For Pulau Weh it isn’t necessarily unless you want to eat something different than fried rice and noodles.

 To eat in local places costs from 10 000-15 000/1$ (nasi/mie goreng) to 20 000 IDR/2$ (chicken/meat) , juice 14 000, tea/coffee, omelet with rice for breakfast 10 000.
 If you are a bit tired of rice and noodles there are restaurants with western cuisine, e.g. Green Restaurant where we sometimes ate breakfast; banana oats or banana pancakes 14 000/1$ or a veggie omelet with cheese 18 000/1,5$.
 For a proper meal expect to pay 30 000-40 000/3-4$ per dish.

 ATMs on the island

 There are many, you don’t need to bring a lot of cash with you.
 On Iboih beach there are two BRI and BSI bank, limit for both 1 200 000 IDR/90$ per withdrawal.
 On the way from the ferry we saw at least five or so more.

 Shops and markets on Pulau Weh